 530.1.
 In order to comply with the general requirements for nuclear criticality control and radiation protection, limits are set for the maximum TI, the maximum CSI and the maximum external surface radiation level for packages and overpacks (see also paras 531 and 532).
-In the case of transport under exclusive use, these limits may be exceeded because of the additional operational controls (see also paras 221.1-221.6).
+In the case of transport under

+- 531.1.
+See para.
+530.1.

+- 532.1.
+See para.
+530.1.

-532.2.
-Even though a package is permitted to have an external radiation level up to 10 mSv/h, the requirements for a maximum dose limit of 2 mSv/h on the surface of the conveyance or of 0.1 mSv/h at any point 2 m from the surface of the conveyance (see para.
-566) may be more limiting in certain instances.
+- 532.2.
+Even though a package or an overpack is permitted to have an external radiation level up to 10 mSv/h, the requirements for a maximum dose limit of 2 mSv/h on the surface of the conveyance or of 0.1 mSv/h at any point 2 m from the surface of the conveyance (see para.
+573) may be more limiting in certain instances.
 See also para.
 233.2 regarding the buildup of daughter nuclides in transport.